-Underinsurance is a common problem that can have devastating consequences when you come to make a claim.
+Underinsurance is a common problem that can have devastating consequences should you need to make a claim.

+Contents insurance is also affected by underinsurance.
+Failure to accurately assess the value of belongings can result in insufficient compensation, making it impossible to replace essential items.
 It’s easy to underestimate the total value of your home’s contents.
 Our contents calculator can help you to estimate the value of your possessions within your property.
+We also strongly advise you to obtain up to date valuations for more expensive or rare items such as jewellery or fine art.

 - Outbuilding contents e.g. sports or garden equipment, machinery, tools